Flood Resources from Scott County EMA

 Disaster Assistance - SBA

 The U.S. Small Business Administration and the Iowa Small Business Development Center has established a SBA Business Recovery Center in Davenport to provide a wide range of services to businesses impacted by severe storms and flooding that began March 12, 2019.
 SBA customer service representatives will meet with business owners to explain SBA disaster loans, answer questions about the loan program, explain the application process and help business owners complete loan applications.
-The deadline to apply is July 1, 2019.
+The deadline to apply is July 1, 2019 for property damage and December 23, 2019 for economic injury.

 Business Recovery Center